 - Microwave on high for 3 minutes stirring every 30 seconds.

-- Spread evenly on cookie sheet lined with wax paper.
+Spread evenly on a cookie sheet lined with wax paper.
 Pecans will harden.
 When ready to use break pecans apart and reserve.

 - Remove excess and place on baking sheet lined with wax paper.